 Albert, A., Rajagopal, R. Thermal profiling of residential energy consumption.
-Forthcoming in IEEE Transactions on Power Systems.
+IEEE Transactions on Power Systems PP(99), 2014. pdf

 Albert, A., Rajagopal, R. Smart meter driven segmentation: what your consumption says about you.
 IEEE Transactions on Power Systems, 4(28), 2013. pdf